Sara2103/Booking/README.md

 # Used technologies: Java, Selenium, Maven, TestNG, Cucumber, Gherkin and other similar tools...
 # The process of choosing the desired destination, dates, number of people, as well as verifying that information.
 # Using some filters
-# Handling tabs; switching from one frame to another
+# Handling tabs; switching from one frame to another; take screenshots
 # Select the desired accommodation; filling out the form (personal data of the person booking, method of payment, etc.)
-# Take screenshots